 - Council adopted the Livable Oakville Plan on June 22, 2009.
-Halton Region then approved the Plan, with modifications, on November 30, 2009, as it was deemed to conform to the Growth Plan, and be consistent with the Provincial Policy Statement, 2005, and the Region's Official Plan, as amended, including the proposed ROPA 38.
-That decision was appealed by a number of parties. - Following the resolution of a majority of the appeals, the Ontario Municipal Board approved the Plan with further modifications on May 10, 2011. - Throughout 2012, the Board approved additional modification to resolve outstanding site-specific appeals.
+Halton Region then approved the Plan, with modifications, on November 30, 2009, as it was deemed to conform to the 2006 Growth Plan and the Region's Official Plan, as amended, including the proposed ROPA 38.
+It was also deemed to be consistent with the 2005 Provincial Policy Statement.
+The Region's decision was appealed by a number of parties. - Following the resolution of a majority of the appeals, the Ontario Municipal Board approved the Plan with further modifications on May 10, 2011.
+Currently, all but one outstanding site-specific appeal have been adjudicated by the Board (OMB Case No. PL100058). - Since 2012, Council has passed a number of by-laws to adopt amendments to the Livable Oakville Plan.